How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 A thread on r/artificial this month: "My AI agent now runs my entire email marketing workflow.
 I have not manually sent a campaign in three months."
 Over 2,000 comments.
 Half asking how.
-Half saying this is terrifying.
-Here is the actual workflow — and what it cannot replace.
+Half saying this is alarming.
+Here is the actual workflow, the cost breakdown, and an honest account of what it cannot replace.

 The Workflow That Started the Thread

-The original poster described a five-step loop that runs every Tuesday morning without any manual input:
+The original poster described a five-step loop that runs every Tuesday morning without manual input:

 - RSS feeds from 10 industry blogs pipe into Make.com